emuttaja/murkinabotti/readme.md

 # MurkinaBot

 A bot for automatically creating a poll that asks at what time the group should go to eat.
+Will also correct you if you spell certain words wrong.

 Uses the python-telegram-bot module as the telegram api wrapper.